abasotrebla/matteogithub.github.io/_pages/booklet.md

 If you forget to include this pointer (here named `next`) you will not be able to link the elements of the list.

 3- if you want to use your list, you still need to remember to make your last element (by means its internal pointer) points to `NULL`.
-This is the way you can access and browse its elements.
+This is the way you can access and browse its elements and dtopping when the list is ended.

 4- where is your list?
 Well, your list will simply be a pointer to its first element.
-If you have correctly linked all the elements and if its last element points to `NULL`, you only need a single *external pointer* to keep track of the starting point.
+If you have correctly linked all the elements and if its last element points to `NULL`, you only need a single *external pointer* to keep track of the starting point. **The more important thing for you, therefore, is: do not lose this pointer, otherwise you will not have your list anymore!**

 These are essentially the things you need to know when managing a *linked list*.
 Anyway, you will not have a full understanding of this topic since you will not try using this data structure by yourself.
 See all the examples reported in the slides and don't forget to read a good book!